chaplinjs/chaplin-boilerplate/README.md

 - `coffee/controllers`
 - `coffee/libs`

-All vendor libraries like jQuery and Backbone are located `js/vendor/`.
+All vendor libraries like jQuery and Backbone are located `bower_components`.

 ### Application Startup